icyphy/ptII/ptolemy/demo/README.txt

 To automatically reboot a Windows machine every night:

-Schedulel a task with: Start -> Control Panel -> Scheduled Tasks.
-The shutdown binary is shutdown.bat in this same directory.
-This script runs c:\windows\system32\shutdown -r -t0 -f, which does a reboot in 0 seconds with a force shutdown of any running commands.
+Create a .bat file that runs the shutdown command with from the directory c:\Windows\System32 with the arguments -r, -t0, and -f which does a reboot in 0 seconds with a force shutdown of any running commands.
+We can't include this bat file in the release because some over eager virus checkers mark it as a virus.

+Schedule a task with: Start -> Control Panel -> Scheduled Tasks and run the .bat file.

 Logging in automatically
 ========================